weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 ### 1.2.1 Option 1: Ollama

+> [!NOTE]
-- Recommended if you have 16+ GB of RAM and a modern computer
+> - Recommended if you have 16+ GB of RAM and a modern computer
-- We will use pre-embedded data for this workshop, so Ollama will be used for vectorizing queries & LLM use
+> - We will use pre-embedded data for this workshop, so Ollama will be used for vectorizing queries & LLM use
-- No account or API key required
+> - No account or API key required

 Download & install Ollama from the [Ollama website](https://ollama.com/).
 Make sure Ollama is running, by: